 Having a wide, oval shape with that textured fiberglass finish on the paddle face provides a very beginner friendly hitting experience tailor made for new players.

-Combine that with the Synapse’s textured fiberglass face and you’ve got a a pickleball paddle that despite its teeny $50 price point, is designed to perform in a big way!
+Combine that with the Response’s textured graphite face and you’ve got a a pickleball paddle that despite its teeny $50 price point, is designed to perform in a big way!

-One of the things about the Synapse I like best is its width.
+One of the things about the Response Graphite I like best is its width.
 The paddle width is 8 ¼” which is the same as Prince’s other more expensive paddles.

-If you’re a beginner, you’ll appreciate the Synapse’s wide body feel and oval shape.
+If you’re a beginner, you’ll appreciate the Response Graphite’s wide body feel and oval shape.

 In addition the paddle length is 15 ¾’ long – this includes the handle – which for a paddle this wide, that’s pretty long.

 Well, if you’re a female player, you may have hands small enough to incorporate a two-handed backhand.
 If you happen to come from a tennis background, you’ll love how this feels!